 We have a focus on housing projects from accessory dwellings units up to multi-family housing.
 We have a particular interest in affordable housing, whether that be affordable-by-design or subsidized affordable housing projects.
 Everyone deserves a safe and affordable place to live and we are committed to doing our part to provide that kind of housing.
 There is nothing more satisfying than seeing someone who had formerly been homeless or living in substandard housing move into a new safe and affordable home.

 Paul Fritz has over 25 years of experience in the design of buildings having worked on numerous projects from single family homes, multi-family apartment complexes, mixed-use projects, commercial buildings and planning projects.
 We look forward to working with you to help you realize your vision.

 SMALL TOWN URBANISM

-I live and work in a small northern California town that I plan on using as a case study for many of the issues I address in my blog.
-The town, Sebastopol, has a population of just under 7,400, according to the 2010 census.
+I live and work in a small northern California town that I use as a case study for many of the issues I address in my blog.
+The town, Sebastopol, has a population of just over 7,500, according to the 2020 census.
 Sebastopol has a functioning downtown with great potential that is not being fully realized.
 The issues surrounding this unrealized potential are what I plan to discuss in this blog.
 I believe many of the issues faced by Sebastopol are faced by other communities large and small across this country.
 And lessons learned elsewhere could be very well applied here.
 My hope is that this blog will contribute to the conversation regarding the future of our cities.